Discover what you are naturally good at

 Whether you want to improve hard skills or soft skills, it will not happen overnight.
 Practice makes it perfect and therefore, by participating more in teamwork and interacting with new colleagues, you’ll put your soft and hard skills to good use while consolidating them, as well as building rapport.

-Setting specific and challenging yet reachable goals can be a strong tactic to keep you and your team motivated and goal-oriented.
+Setting specific and challenging yet reachable goals such as SMART goals [2] can be a strong tactic to keep you and your team motivated and goal-oriented.
 Let your colleagues’ feedback guide your goal setting and achievement, but don’t forget to self-monitor, as that’s also an important skill to have.

 • Highlight skills and strengths rather than gaps